aireddy73/Kubernetes/README.md

 The items in this particular repo / page describe and follow the official curriculum and point back to the various documents at Kubernetes.io.
 There is a lot of content on k8s and a lot of it does not pertain to the CKAD exam, so I've pulled out the sections that are pertinent based on the curriculum.
 There is a nice checklist below that you can update once you think you have mastered a particular topic.

-I think the best approach is to fork this repo as a starting point for your studies, and then use the markdown checklist to ensure you cover all of the expected material, etc.

-### Current Progress
-The list below is based on the curriculum v1.20.
-Once you have mastered a section, check it off and move on to the next.
-You need to understand them ALL very well.
-The Core Concepts piece is kind of vague, but the others are defined well enough that it is easy to prepare for with a hands-on work through the tasks offered at kubernetes.io.
-The rest of this document follows this same outline of curriculum.

-- [ ] __Core Concepts - 13%__
-  - [ ] API Primitives
-  - [ ] Create and Configure Basic Pods
-- [ ] __Configuration - 18%__
-  - [ ] Understand ConfigMaps
-  - [ ] Understand SecurityContexts
-  - [ ] Define App Resource Requirements
-  - [ ] Create and Consume Secrets
-  - [ ] Understand Service Accounts
-- [ ] __Multi-Container Pods - 10%__
-  - [ ] Design Patterns: Ambassador, Adapter, Sidecar
-    - [ ] - Sidecar Pattern
-    - [ ] - Init Containers
-- [ ] __Pod Design - 20%__
-  - [ ] Using Labels, Selectors, and Annotations
-  - [ ] Understand Deployments and Rolling Updates
-  - [ ] Understand Deployment Rollbacks
-  - [ ] Understand Jobs and CronJobs
-- [ ] __State Persistence - 8%__
-  - [ ] - Understand PVCs for Storage
-- [ ] __Observability - 18%__
-  - [ ] Liveness and Readiness Probes
-  - [ ] Understand Container Logging
-  - [ ] Understand Monitoring Application in Kubernetes
-  - [ ] Understand Debugging in Kubernetes
-- [ ] __Services and Networking - 13%__
-  - [ ] Understand Services
-  - [ ] Basic Network Policies

 ### Create 2 Node Cluster on GKE